-New fire alarm Signaling Line Circuits and Notifications circuits shall be provided for the Link Infill and connected to pull stations, detectors and other initiating devices as well as notification devices.
+New fire alarm Signaling Line Circuits and Notifications circuits shall be provided for the new connector building and connected to pull stations, detectors and other initiating devices as well as notification devices.

 Security

 • Access control modifications are not required for this option.